stp/stp/README.markdown

 ### Building on Windows/Visual Studio

 You will need to install [cmake](https://cmake.org/download/) and follow the steps that AppVeyor [follows](https://github.com/stp/stp/blob/master/appveyor.yml).
 In case you need the static binary, you can always access it as a binary artifact at the [AppVeyor build page](https://ci.appveyor.com/project/msoos/stp).
+In case you still have trouble, please see the mini-HOWTO [at issue #319](https://github.com/stp/stp/issues/319).

 ### Building Docker